At IPB Communications we have a simple purpose:

 Managing and communicating the message in the right way is crucial too – the consumer lobby, online influencers and employees can sniff out convenient half-truths, weasel words and hypocrisy in an instant.

-Today reputation management has never been more important – witness the way that messages are spread globally, instantly and unchecked via the internet and social media.
+Today reputation management has never been more important – witness the way that messages are spread globally, instantly and unchecked via social media.
 The public is demanding that the companies and organisations they deal with and the brands they buy come with impeccable ethical credentials.

 Reputation management – auditing the situation, creating a better way forward and then closing the gap between reality and perception – is our remit.
 We make sure that a business gets due credit for its actions, deals with misconceptions or harmful and deliberate attacks, debates the consequences of a business plan or certain course of action.

 We help with damage limitation if you find yourself on the wrong side of the media spotlight.
 We can be at your side to steer you through a public relations crisis.
 That means making sure your side of the story is heard and understood.

 In addition to providing crisis and issues support to our retained clients, we recognise smaller companies and organisations simply don’t have the resources in-house to deal with the risk to corporate reputation comes with a crisis.
 The cost of employing a full-time communications specialist is prohibitive and agency retainers are also often out of reach.

 Our crisis reassurance scheme provides an affordable solution and peace of mind that support is at hand to protect your corporate reputation if you need it.

 Get in touch for more information firstname.lastname@example.org